-So that’s what I would include in the actual stats.
-So, you know, take another page to do one for YouTube, one for Facebook, one for Instagram, if that’s all the accounts that you have.
-So I just have one.
+That’s what I would include in the actual stats.
+Take another page to do one for YouTube, one for Facebook, one for Instagram, if that’s all the accounts that you have.
+I just have one.

 Now, I also have a page that includes my website stats.
 Right now, I know I just said put all your screenshots in, but I just wanted to make it look a little bit prettier and I can back this up if a brand did say to me, okay, well, show us over the six months, the screenshot in Google analytics.

-So this is actually true data.
+This is actually true data.
 It’s not actually made up so I can back it up and I’m comfortable doing that.
 And I just wanted to represent it this way.
-So I showed them, you know, the number of page views, unique visitors, time on site.
+I showed them, you know, the number of page views, unique visitors, time on site.

 I also showed them traffic sources, so where people are finding my website from.
 And then the popular topics, I just position them like that so that the brand understands on my website what am I talking about?
 Remember, we’re trying to get that alignment.

 Yes, tick this topic.
-So I’m trying to paint that picture so that they understand what we actually do.
+I’m trying to paint that picture so that they understand what we actually do.
 All right.
-So that’s how I positioned the web start reach section.
+That’s how I positioned the web start reach section.

 And then the next section that I’ve got is audience survey insights.
-So this was one that I also learned from a friend and I found it to be a really beautiful touch, particularly if you are a smaller creator and you don’t have big data.
+This was one that I also learned from a friend and I found it to be a really beautiful touch, particularly if you are a smaller creator and you don’t have big data.

 You put the price for the options based on what you want to put together.
-So for me predominantly, it’s always a YouTube video, they always want videos.
-So I’ve figured out a single video price, multi-video price, or a brand sponsorship that we can talk about.
+For me predominantly, it’s always a YouTube video, they always want videos.
+I’ve figured out a single video price, multi-video price, or a brand sponsorship that we can talk about.

 And then you price it based off, one, the values that you found on Social Bluebook, plus the, you know, time for strategy and production to actually deliver these.
-So that’s what I’ve done here.
+That’s what I’ve done here.

 And that’s what you would include in the media kit.
 Within Canva itself, you know, I’ve got a link in the description to a tutorial on how to use Canva.
 Everything is a matter of using their templates.
 I’m using the elements on the right-hand side.

-So searching for elements, whether you’re looking for graphs, I find the graphs are really great.
-So you can create, you know, the pie graphs and the bar graphs and the line graphs simply by clicking on them and then dragging them onto the page.
+Searching for elements, whether you’re looking for graphs, I find the graphs are really great.
+You can create, you know, the pie graphs and the bar graphs and the line graphs simply by clicking on them and then dragging them onto the page.

 And then playing around with the value.
-So use Canva to create all of your elements.
+Use Canva to create all of your elements.
 You know, there’s obviously the graphs there, you’ve got the text elements so you can have beautiful texts.

 You’ve also got images that you can pull in as well.
-So you can search photos, you can search the element section for vectors, whether you’re looking for icons.
+You can search photos, you can search the element section for vectors, whether you’re looking for icons.
 Like I use, I always search for icons.

 I look for, you know, like website, whatever you need.
 The thing that I found really powerful about Canva is that everything you don’t need to go source it from somewhere else, everything’s already in their tool.

-So that’s the beautiful thing about Canva.
-So just search for what you need in the elements.
+That’s the beautiful thing about Canva.
+Just search for what you need in the elements.
 Otherwise, you can click upload, there’s all my photos here, and then you can add your own and then that will bring it into the tool.
 And then you can simply like add it to the document and drag and resize it and put it wherever you want.

-So that’s the amazing thing about Canva.
+That’s the amazing thing about Canva.
 It really is a really easy tool that allows you to use the templates to get a beautiful, beautiful layout.
-So that basically is a wrap of what to include in your media kit.
+That basically is a wrap of what to include in your media kit.

 Now I did a quick version.
 If I was a brand new creator just starting out, what would my media kit look like?
 And this is how I’ve adapted it so that you can see what it looks like.
-So, you know, the first page, I still have my about me, my what, why and how.
+The first page, I still have my about me, my what, why and how.

-So just show them, you know, where are you?
+Just show them, you know, where are you?
 Just show them what your brand or what your, you know, you encompass.
-So where are you?
-So show them all of your social media platforms.
+Where are you?
+Show them all of your social media platforms.

 And then talk about your topics.
 I find people overlook the value of topics, right?
 They overlook the value of content.
 If you’re a small creator, rely on your content, rely on the quality of your content to be your strength, right?

 Because you know this better than anyone else.
 And you can use this to grow your channel.
 You can use this to grow the business and to get brand deals and visibility.
-So rely on you being able to produce this content, which I know you can do.
+Rely on you being able to produce this content, which I know you can do.

-So add the topics that you actually cover.
+Add the topics that you actually cover.
 Remember you’re painting the story of who you are, where you’re at, what you actually talk about.
-So the brand, the Sonys, the Canons, they go, Oh yeah, that’s interesting.
+The brand, the Sonys, the Canons, they go, Oh yeah, that’s interesting.
 We like that.

 And then I talked about content again.
 I will showcase them.
-So if you are just starting out and you don’t have content yet, build it, build it out, record it, put it out there, and then put it in your media kit.
+If you are just starting out and you don’t have content yet, build it, build it out, record it, put it out there, and then put it in your media kit.

 And they don’t have to go hunting for it, right?
 Put it all there for them so that they can go and have a look at it and see how amazing you are and offer you a brand deal.
-So that’s what I would do.
+That’s what I would do.

 I would have a page which showcases my content, whether that’s your videos, your blog posts, your Instagram posts, your, I dunno, whatever content you create.
-So have a document, have a page within your media kit that shows all of your amazing content.
+Have a document, have a page within your media kit that shows all of your amazing content.

 Leverage that.
 Particularly if you’re a small creator, this is so powerful.
 When I was on the other side, when I was working for, you know, as a brand, this was a tool that I saw a tip that I saw, like some of the smaller creators do, but it was all about that alignment.

 The brand liked it because they were like, okay, they haven’t gotten a massive amount of subscribers, but they’re subject matter experts.
 And people will listen to them.
-So little tip here from my past life.
+Little tip here from my past life.
 There.
 Okay.

 Testimonials.
-So if you’re a new creator, just building out your media kit, definitely add testimonials where possible.
+If you’re a new creator, just building out your media kit, definitely add testimonials where possible.
 And I’m saying this, like, don’t feel the whole thing with testimonials, but it just helps to add a little bit of credibility to help you fill out the media kit, right?

 Add testimonials from clients, from brands, from projects that you’ve worked on from people who kind of vouch for your expertise.
 And that’s the point of this, painting that story, showing people what you are all about.
 Then we have, do your survey insights.

 And I think it still shows that as a creator, you’re still valuable because you understand the audience and that’s what the brands really want that audience alignment.
-So that brings us there.
+That brings us there.
 Now, let’s come back to me.

 Let’s talk quickly about before I get to some of the comments, what are some of the mistakes to avoid?
-So the biggest gripe that brands have with creators and influencers is when they’re not transparent about their data, when they make it up.
+The biggest gripe that brands have with creators and influencers is when they’re not transparent about their data, when they make it up.

 There was an influencer that I was working with and she had massive amount of Google traffic.
-So she– oh man, it was really impressive.
-So she was doing about 20 million views per month.
+She– oh man, it was really impressive.
+She was doing about 20 million views per month.